mtkwock/Valeria/README.md

  * `DA`  - Delete ALL combos of the given attribute(s).
  * `Da`  - Same as above.
  * `D`   - Delete combos of a given attribute and a give position.
+If alone, this will delete all combos.

 Follow up with attributes to delete.